-Mortgage-backed securities that are available for sale are valued by using broker dealer quotes for similar assets in markets that are not active.
-Such quotes are based on actual transactions for similar assets.
-Although the Company does not validate these quotes, they are reviewed by management for reasonableness in relation to current market conditions.
-Additionally, they are obtained from experienced brokers who have an established relationship with the Bank and deal regularly with these types of securities.
-The Company does not make any adjustment to the quotes received from broker dealers.
+At December 31, 2011, mortgage-backed securities available for sale, which consist of agency pass-through and participation certificates issued by GNMA, FNMA, and FHLMC, were valued by using broker-dealer quotes for similar assets in markets that are not active.
+Although the Company did not validate these quotes, they were reviewed by management for reasonableness in relation to current market conditions.
+Additionally, they were obtained from experienced brokers who had an established relationship with the Bank and deal regularly with these types of securities.
+The Company did not make any adjustment to the quotes received from broker-dealers.
 These measurements are classified as Level 2.
+At December 31, 2012, mortgage-backed securities available for sale were valued by using industry standard models which utilize various inputs and assumptions such as historical prices of benchmark securities, prepayment estimates, loan type, and year of origination.
+Substantially all of these assumptions are observable in the marketplace or can be derived from observable data.
+These measurements are classified as Level 2 within the hierarchy.